Oneida people: Traditional clothing

 Clothing carries great meaning in the Oneida culture, as it is a physical representation of who they are.
 Before coming into contact with the Europeans, the Oneida tribe would use only natural materials to make their clothing.
 This would include using deer and other animal hides to stitch together clothing.
 However, when the Europeans arrived trading began and their clothing that was once made from animal hides began to be made from calico cotton and broadcloth and has stuck to be made from cotton ever since.
 The Oneidas would typically only be seen wearing moccasins on their feet.
 Even though there was a change in material used, the basic design of the outfits remained the same and still remains the same hundreds of years later.

 Headwear: Oneida men and women wore different headwear.
-For the men, they would wear traditional Iroquois headdresses called kastoweh which would consist of feathers and insignia representing their tribe.
+For the men, they would wear traditional Haudenosaunee headdresses called kastoweh which would consist of feathers and insignia representing their tribe.
 The insignia for the Oneida Nation consists of three eagle feathers; two standing straight up and one falling downwards.
 Oneida women on the other hand would wear beaded tiaras.
 The beadwork on the tiaras would most commonly be sewn in woodland designs as it is a representation of their nation.